Consent Page

 </label>

-- The name must start with the keyword
+- Names must start with

 property

-followed by the attribute name (name="property property_name"
+followed by the attribute name:name="property property_name"

 newsletter_sales